-Strategy: Develop Periodic Data Reports for the Math and Science Division Unit Objective: A.1: Improve decision-making processes through the collection and use of data Requestor: Tonia Duncum & Ike Nwosu Description: The division will collaborate to identify appropriate metrics and implement their use in future decisions of the division.
+Strategy: Strategy: Develop Periodic Data Reports for the Math and Science Division Unit Objective: A.1: Improve decision-making processes through the collection and use of data Requestor: Tonia Duncum & Ike Nwosu Description: The division will collaborate to identify appropriate metrics and implement their use in future decisions of the division.

-Strategy: Giving Our Patrons a Voice: Using Patron Input to Help Optimize Library Service Offerings Unit Objective: A.1: Improve decision-making processes through the collection and use of data Requestor: Scott Drone-Silvers

-Description: The strategy is designed to utilize survey information obtained through separate questionnaires given to students and faculty/staff concerning both existing services offered by the Library and potential new services not currently offered.
-Using surveys and potentially focus groups, we intend to gather input on the use and effectiveness of current Library services and to identify activities that we might profitably pursue with new activities or services.
-Data collected will be used to advise revisions to present services as well.
-It is intended that the Director will serve as the primary leader of this activity, with other members of the Library staff becoming involved in specific activities as appropriate to their working responsibilities.
-Depending on the input received, this will primarily affect the Circulation, Reference, and Instructional activities, and staff responsible for those functions will be involved in activities related to evaluating present services and discussions of the potential for implementing new services affecting their areas of responsibility.
+Strategy: trategy: Giving Our Patrons a Voice: Using Patron Input to Help Optimize Library Service Offerings Unit Objective: A.1: Improve decision-making processes through the collection ar data nd use of Requestor: Scott Drone-Silvers Requestor:Scott Drone-SilversDescription: The strategy is designed to utilize survey information obtained through separate questionnaires given to students and faculty/staff concerning both existing services offered by the Library and potential new services not currently offered.
+Using surveys and potentially focus groups, we intend to gather input on the use and ting Jsing dvise the primary l on the input tivities, and ating

-Strategy: Helping Students Succeed and Save Money on Course Materials Unit Objective: B.1: Improve text book rental experience for students Requestor: Chris Kramer

-Description: Chris Kramer will lead this strategy and work through various communication methods to inform students.
+Strategy: Helping Students Succeed and Save Money on Course Materials Unit Objective: B.1: Improve text book rental experience for students Requestor: Chris Kramer Requestor:Chris KramerDescription: Chris Kramer will lead this strategy and work through various communication methods to inform students.
 Audrey Huffmaster will assist by receiving materials and assisting students during book pick up and returns.
 David Matherly will also assist with receiving materials and serving students.
 Grant Thurn will run reports and assist with data collection.
 WinPrism Want Lists will be run daily by Chris with assistance from Grant, to determine where enrollment counts are greater than course materials on shelf.
-Orders will be placed by Chris, received by Audrey and shelved by David and later sold or rented to students.
-Communications to students through e-mails, text messages, on-line and phone will take place before and throughout each semester.
+Orders wi be placed by Chris, received by Audrey and shelved by David and later sold or rented to students.
+Communications to students through e-mails, text messages, on-line and phon will take place before and throughout each semester. and st with with data ant, to Drders will ented to

-Strategy: Implement Proactive Maintenance Procedures to Maintain Technology Unit Objective: B.2: Maintain technology quality and availability across campus Requestor: Lee Spaniol

-Description: Implement proactive maintenance procedures to maintain technology at all College locations.
+Strategy: Implement Proactive Maintenance Procedures to Maintain Technology Unit Objective: B.2: Maintain technology quality and availability across campus Requestor: Lee Spaniol Description: Implement proactive maintenance procedures to maintain technology at all College locations.
 Identify "classes" of equipment and develop a schedule for proactive maintenance within those classes of equipment.

-Strategy: Financial Ratios

-Unit Objective: B.3: Develop and monitor financial metrics to manage costs

-Requestor: Madge Shoot

-Description: Develop a list of financial ratios to compare Lake Land with other colleges in their Peer Group, other contiguous colleges and other colleges who are similar in number of credit hours served.
+Strategy: Financial Ratios Unit Objective: B.3: Develop and monitor financial metrics to manage costs Requestor: Madge Shoot Description: Develop a list of financial ratios to compare Lake Land with other colleges in their Peer Group, other contiguous colleges and other colleges who are similar in number of credit hours served.
 The average from all of these colleges will also be used as a benchmark for Lake Land.

-Strategy: Ensuring College Print Costs Remain Minimal Unit Objective: B.4: Mitigate the cost of print services Requestor: Dave Earp & Chris Kramer

-Description: Dave Earp will lead this strategy.
+Strategy: Ensuring College Print Costs Remain Minimal Unit Objective: B.4: Mitigate the cost of print services Requestor: Dave Earp & Chris Kramer Description: Dave Earp will lead this strategy.
 The Campus Print Initiative Task Force (Ray Rieck, Lee Spaniol and Chris Kramer) will assist by making budget recommendations.
 The Print Shop employees will also be advocates for this strategy as they work to keep costs down on a daily basis.
 Student and staff printing needs are being analyzed by the Task Force.
 Copiers on campus as well as in the Print Shop are being leased and those leases are being renegotiated for cost savings.

-Strategy: Assessment Model for Student Services Programs Unit Objective: S.1: Create a standard format for evaluating success of student services initiatives Requestor: Tina Stovall Description: Establish assessment model that can be used for assessing existing student
+Strategy: Assessment Model for Student Services Programs Unit Objective: S.1: Create a standard format for evaluating success of student services initiatives Requestor: Tina Stovall Description: Establish assessment model that can be used for assessing existing student services programs and evaluating new initiatives.